strapi/documentation/docusaurus/docs/dev-docs/error-handling.md

 Strapi is natively handling errors with a standard format.

-There are 2 use cases for error handling:
+There are 3 use cases for error handling:

 - As a developer querying content through the [REST](/dev-docs/api/rest) or [GraphQL](/dev-docs/api/graphql) APIs, you might [receive errors](#receiving-errors) in response to the requests.
 - As a developer customizing the backend of your Strapi application, you could use controllers and services to [throw errors](#throwing-errors).
+- As a developer customizing the backend you can rollback database entries from actions that result in an error using database transactions.

 ## Receiving errors